sclark01/TDDIntro/README.md

 <a id="what-is-tdd"></a>
 ## What is TDD?

-TDD is the practice of writing a small amount of code (a unit test) that describes the new behavior you wish to add to your program before you implement the behavior itself.
+TDD is the practice of writing a small balance of code (a unit test) that describes the new behavior you wish to add to your program before you implement the behavior itself.

 ### Unit Tests